coralogix/terraform-provider-coralogix/docs/data-sources/dashboard.md

 - `show_inner_arc` (Boolean)
 - `show_outer_arc` (Boolean)
 - `thresholds` (Attributes List) (see [below for nested schema](#nestedatt--layout--sections--rows--widgets--definition--pie_chart--thresholds))
 - `unit` (String) The unit of the gauge.
-Can be one of ["bytes_iec" "mibytes" "unspecified" "microseconds" "seconds" "mbytes" "gbytes" "kibytes" "gibytes" "milliseconds" "bytes" "kbytes"].
+Can be one of ["unspecified" "milliseconds" "seconds" "kbytes" "mbytes" "microseconds" "bytes" "gbytes" "bytes_iec" "kibytes" "mibytes" "gibytes"].

 <a id="nestedatt--layout--sections--rows--widgets--definition--pie_chart--query"></a>
 ### Nested Schema for `layout.sections.rows.widgets.definition.pie_chart.unit`